uio-cees/hpc-lessons/01-login.md

 > ## Exercise {.challenge}
 >
-> Log in and out a few times and notice which login server is assigned to you
+> Log in and out a few times and notice which login server is assigned to you.